Juicy and colorful heirloom tomatoes are drizzled with a fresh and flavorful basil parsley oil in this easy tomato salad.

 - Use right away, or cover and refrigerate for up to 1 week.

-- Arrange the tomatoes on a large platter, drizzle with the basil parsley oil and top with chopped chives and remaining sea salt.
+- Arrange the tomatoes on a large platter, drizzle with the basil oil and top with chopped herbs and remaining sea salt.

 Recommended Products